When is the next green list update announcement?

 According to the transport secretary, Grant Shapps, recreational travel is only recommended to countries on the green list; travellers have been advised they “should not be travelling to ‘amber’ and ‘red’ countries for leisure”.

-The latest green list reshuffle on 3 June removed Portugal and its islands, Madeira and the Azores.
+The latest green list reshuffle on 24 June added Malta, Madeira and the Balearics in Europe; alongside a host of Caribbean islands.

 But when will more countries be added to the list, and how often will it be updated?